restic/restic/doc/Design.md

 with, the computed MAC will not match the last 16 bytes of the data, and restic exits with an error.
 Otherwise, the data is decrypted with the encryption key derived from `scrypt`.
-This yields a JSON document which contains the master signing and encryption keys for this repository.
+This yields a JSON document which contains the master signing and encryption keys for this repository, encoded in Base64.
+The command `restic cat masterkey` can be used as follows to decrypt and pretty-print the master key:

+    $ restic -r /tmp/restic-repo cat masterkey
+    {
+        "sign": {
+          "k": "evFWd9wWlndL9jc501268g==",
+          "r": "E9eEDnSJZgqwTOkDtOp+Dw=="
+        },
+        "encrypt": "UQCqa0lKZ94PygPxMRqkePTZnHRYh1k1pX2k2lM2v3Q="
+    }

 All data in the repository is encrypted and signed with these master keys with AES-256 in Counter mode and signed with Poly1305-AES as described above.

 A repository can have several different passwords, with a key file for each.
 This way, the password can be changed without having to re-encrypt all data.